- A new definition for the APRA Dramatic Context Licence came into effect on 1 January 2018.

 LPA has been in extensive consultation with the Australasian Performing Right Association (APRA) regarding its review of the Dramatic Context Licence.

 APRA has now finalised changes to the definition and licensing of Dramatic Context (“DC”) works, which came into effect on 1 January 2018.

 1. What are the changes?

-Under these changes, shows that portray a ‘storyline’ and have ‘one or more narrators or characters’ will be required to attain a DC Licence.
+Under these changes, shows that portray a ‘storyline’ and have ‘one or more narrators or characters’ will be required to attain a DC Licence to be licensed by APRA.
 This may include shows that were previously licensed under a music event or concert licence.